 It has been argued recently that the economy is creating a disproportionate number of low quality jobs.
 For example, CIBC's Employment Quality Index (EQI) shows that "employment quality has been on a clear downward trajectory over the past 25 years" (CIBC, 2015:1).
 In addition, the Law Commission of Ontario (2012) reported that 22 per cent of jobs in Ontario were considered precarious (defined as those jobs which combine low rates of pay with part-time or highly variable hours of work, and no benefits or pensions), while four out of five jobs added to the labour market since the recession in Canada have been temporary or contract work.
 This argument is not new.
 Lacharite (2002) found that increases in part-time and casual employment were dominating employment growth in the late-twentieth and early-twenty-first centuries.
 The enduring and perhaps increasing presence of low-quality jobs was also noted by Foster (2012) who suggested that youth unemployment and underemployment in Canada could be more than just a temporary problem.
-Clearly, there have been many attempts to define and measure job quality.
+Clearly, there have been many attempts to define and measure job quality.2

 Despite the growing interest in the measurement of job quality around the world and a number of specific investigations into job quality in Canada, there has been a dearth of detailed data and analysis for Canada as a whole and for all Canadian provinces.
-To fill this void, this report provides a detailed analysis of the trends in job quality in Canada between 1997 and 2014, where job quality is defined as low pay, a crucial dimension of job quality.1
+To fill this void, this report provides a detailed analysis of the trends in job quality in Canada between 1997 and 2014, where job quality is defined as low pay, a crucial dimension of job quality.3

-To do so, we provide detailed estimates for three concepts of low-wage employment, two of which are new measures that, to our knowledge, have not been previously studied or presented in the literature.2 First, we provide estimates of the incidence of low-wages, a very common measure of low-wage employment, which shows the share of a given population that earns below some specified cutoff.
-Second, we show results for the low-wage gap, which intuitively measures the depth of low-wage jobs.
+To do so, we provide detailed estimates for three concepts of low-wage employment, two of which are new measures that, to our knowledge, have not been previously studied or presented in the literature.4 First, we provide estimates of the incidence of low wages, a very common measure of low-wage employment, which shows the share of a given population that earns below some specified cutoff.
+Second, we show results for the low-wage gap, which measures the extent to which the wage of low-wage workers is below the cutoff.
 This is one of the new measures.
-It is defined as the difference between average hourly earnings for low-wage individuals and the low-wage cutoff as a proportion of the low-wage cutoff.
-Second, we provide estimates of low-wage intensity.
-This is the second new measure.
-This aggregate measure captures movements in both the incidence of low-wage jobs and the low-wage gap.
-The intensity of low-wages is defined as the product of the low-wage gap and the incidence of low-wages, scaled up by 100.
+It is defined as the difference between average hourly earnings of low-wage workers and the low-